ucd-library/fin/docs/services/finac-service.md

  - DELETE: convince for removing all FinAC agents from the WebAC container
  - PUT: Temporarily promote users to FinAC agent role for a specified path (and only for that specified path)

-All endpoints will modify the contains root `ArchivalGroup` container if it exists.
+All endpoints will modify the container root `ArchivalGroup` container if it exists.
 Otherwise the specified path will be used.

 ## Elastic Search Roles

-When `Essync` queries the LDP for container metadata, the query uses the defined FinAC agents.
+When `essync` queries the LDP for container metadata, the query uses the defined FinAC agents.
 So only public containers, or containers protected with specified FinAC agents will be added to elastic search.
-There are two agents the `Essync` will use:
+There are two agents the `essync` will use:

- - `discovery`: this agent will allow `Essync` to access the container.
+ - `discovery`: this agent will allow `essync` to access the container.
 The Elastic Search document will be given the role of `public`, allowing anyone to discover the container metadata via the Fin API.
- - `protected`: this agent will allow `Essync` to access the container.
+ - `protected`: this agent will allow `essync` to access the container.
 The Elastic Search document will be given the role of `protected-[pathname]` where `[pathname]` is the uri path of the container minus `/fcrepo/rest` (Fin standard practice).
 Additionally, the `admin` role will be added to the elastic search document.

 When a user queries the discovery layer (Fin API), if the user has been temporarily granted `protected` access to a LDP path via `PUT [path]/svc:finac`, the users role list will include `protected-[pathname]` for all protected FinAC grants.
 The users role list will still include all roles granted via the JWT token.